Hooked Fisherman

 Pros

-Noticeably lighter than Ugly Stik at similar length
+Lighter in hand than the Ugly Stik at a similar length

 Cons

-Not as bomb-proof as Ugly Stik — graphite tips can snap under excessive force
+Not as impact-resistant as the Ugly Stik — graphite tips can snap under hard force

 Slightly narrower guide spacing on shorter models